playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 We'll instead be learning about [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), and [TypeScript](https://www.typescriptlang.org/).
 Let's talk about why:

-- ESLint is the de-facto linting solution for JavaScript projects, being downloaded nearly 500 million times a months on NPM.
+- ESLint is the de-facto linting solution for JavaScript projects, being downloaded nearly 500 million times a months on npm.
 - [ESLint is working on becoming language agnostic.](https://eslint.org/blog/2024/07/whats-coming-next-for-eslint/) I suspect this will lead to growth of ESLint outside of JavaScript projects.
 - Prettier is also adopted almost as well as ESLint, just barely shy of ESLint's downloads a month.
 - Prettier is a strongly opinionated formatting solution with many edge cases covered.
 This means that we can spend less time configuring our tooling and allow the defaults to handle highly debated scenarios for us.